pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

       dedicated: tikv:NoSchedule
 ```

-By default, we only need two TiDB nodes, so we set the `desiredCapacity` of the `tidb-1d` node group to `0`, and we can scale out this node group at any time if necessary.
+By default, only two TiDB nodes are required, so you can set the `desiredCapacity` of the `tidb-1d` node group to `0`.
+You can scale out this node group any time if necessary.

 Execute the following command to create the cluster: